giovannipuccetti/QRM/README.md

 "Correlation: the most common mistakes made in Risk Management practice" is available as a

-- standard pdf and as a
+- standard pdf

+- paper on SSRN (this is an excerpt from the chapter)

-- R Bookdown/markdown source with figures
+- R Bookdown/markdown source with figures and all codes

 You can just use the R codes from the source.
 If you want to compile it, you need: